 In the historic fortress city of Cáceres, you’ll find one of the most expansive Restaurant Award–winning cellars in Spain at Atrio.
-Just past the beautiful old town, this temple to wine and adventurous cooking can be found just beyond an unassuming green door.
-Chef Pepi Giraldo’s modern, regional Spanish cuisine is paired with wine director José Luis Paniagua Martin’s list of 3,800 selections, which has earned the restaurant a Grand Award since 2003 for its strengths in Spain, Bordeaux, Burgundy, the Rhône, Champagne, Germany and Port.
-The jaw-dropping 42,000-bottle cellar contains gems from small vineyard owners, plus a vertical of Vega Sicilia Único spanning nearly a century alongside Burgundy grands crus and a Château d’Yquem vertical dating back to 1806.
+This temple to wine and adventurous cooking can be found just past the beautiful stone exteriors of the old town center.
+Inside, dine amid refined modern architecture while exploring chef Pepi Giraldo’s contemporary, regionally focused Spanish cuisine.
+The tasting menu is paired with selections from wine director José Luis Paniagua Martin’s 4,200-label list, which has earned the restaurant a Grand Award since 2003.
+The program’s main strengths are in Burgundy, Bordeaux, France, Spain, Rhône, Champagne, Germany and Port.
+Atrio’s 45,000-bottle cellar features gems from celebrated estates, as well as a vertical of Bodegas Vega Sicilia’s Único spanning nearly a century.
+There are also impressive Burgundy grands crus and an extensive Château d’Yquem Sauternes vertical.

 Per Henrik Lings Alle 4, 8., Copenhagen, Denmark